mage-io/docs/docs/Tutorials/Basic Microservice.md

 </p>

-2. Configure the SQL method created by clicking configure button.
+2. Define the behavior of the methods created for SQL by clicking on the configure button.

 ![configure_endpoint_sql](/img/tutorials/basic_microservice/step_20.png)